PS. Quote for the month: Monkees band member supports Hacker’s position that math ed is unnecessary.

 See this web page for complete schedule and site information on all Stat-Ease workshops open to the public.
 To enroll, click the "register online" link on our web site or call Elicia at 612-746-2038.
 If spots remain available, bring along several colleagues and take advantage of quantity discounts in tuition.
 Or, consider bringing in an expert from Stat-Ease to teach a private class at your site.***

 ***Once you achieve a critical mass of about 6 students, it becomes very economical to sponsor a private workshop, which is most convenient and effective for your staff.
-For a quote, e-mail [email protected].
+For a quote, e-mail workshops@statease.com.

 Please do not send me requests to subscribe or unsubscribe—follow the instructions at the very end of this message.
+I hope you learned something from this issue.
+Address your general questions and comments to me at: mark@statease.com.

 Sincerely,